robenkleene/collections/cards/music-theory.md

 - **In music theory, what does the double sharp do?** Raise a note by two half steps
 - **In music theory, what does the double flat do?** Lower a note by two half steps
-- **In music theory, what is an accidental?** A note that isn't in the scale (indicated by a sharp or flat symbol)
+- **In music theory, what is an accidental?** A note that isn't in the current scale (indicated by a sharp or flat symbol)
 - **In music theory, what does a sharp do?** Raise a note by a half steps
 - **In music theory, what does a flat do?** Lower a note by a half steps
-- **In music theory, what does a natural do?** Cancels out a previous accidental
+- **In music theory, what does a natural do?** Cancels a previous accidental for a note
 - **In music theory, what does a dot mean on a note?** Add half of its length
 - **In music theory, what does a note with multiple dots mean?** Each dot adds half again of the length of the previous note